Onit Documentation

 2. Select the Vendor and Matter from the dropdown lists.
 Only matters assigned to the selected vendor are displayed.

-3. Fill in the remaining optional/required fields (see below) and click Save.
+3. Fill in the remaining optional/required fields (see below):

 • Invoice Date (required): Select the date the invoice is being created/submitted.